puzzle/unilu-pruefungsabfrage/shibboleth/README.md

 `prod`, which will generate the certificates in `/shibboleth/secrets/test` or `/shibboleth/secrets/prod` accordingly.
 The default environment is `test`.

-1. Create the host certificate for Apache HTTP/S server using the command `httpd-certificate`.
+1. Create the host certificate for Apache HTTP/S server using the command `./httpd-certificate`.
 The configuration is defined in `httpd.crt.conf`.
 The result is the public certificate `httpd.crt` and its private key file `httpd.key.pem`.
-2. Create the Shibboleth Service Provider certificate using the command `sp-certificate`.
+2. Create the Shibboleth Service Provider certificate using the command `./sp-certificate`.
 The configuration is defined in `sp.crt.conf`.
 The result is the public certificate `sp.crt.pem` and its private key file `sp.key.pem`.
 Attention: we currently use the provided certificates for the sp.